-- Completing a practice analysis and having an examination blueprint - Extensive consultation on exam questions - Standardized quality control methods - Completion of a number of reports and studies on the examination - Support by external testing and measurement consultants - After each exam administration, reports are provided to the College to demonstrate that each administration was valid and reliable.
+- Completing a practice analysis and having an examination blueprint - Extensive consultation on exam questions - Standardized quality control methods - Completion of a number of reports and studies on the examination - Support by external testing and measurement consultants iii.
+Explain how work experience is used in the assessment of competency.

+After each exam administration, reports are provided to the College to demonstrate that each administration was valid and reliable.
 If concerns arise, the reports are shared with a third party testing expert who can help the College determine whether it is reasonable to rely on the results from that administration of the exam.
-In 2010, The Alliance expanded the information reported to regulators regarding exam results to include previous attempts and administrative reconsiderations (when applicable).